Fully Dynamic Algorithms for Knapsack Problems with Polylogarithmic Update Time: Few Different Knapsacks

 This leads to additional changes as there are more fractionally cut items, i.e., one per placeholder.
 To be able to charge them as before in \cref{lem:single:lastval}, we now consider the~$\frac{m}{\eps^2}$ most profitable items in~\opt.
 This in turn leads to a larger candidate set of size~$\smash{\frac{m}{\eps^2}}$.
 Furthermore, since we consider multiple knapsacks, we need to utilize an EPTAS instead of an FPTAS.
 Besides these changes, the algorithm remains unchanged.

 \fewthm*

-\paragraph{Definitions and Data Structures} Let~$\opt$ be the set of items used in an optimal solution and~$\optmeps$ the set containing the~$\frac m {\eps^2}$ most valuable items of~$\opt$; in both cases, break all ties by picking smaller-size items.
-Further, denote by~$V_{\lmax}$ and~$V_{\lmin}$ the highest and lowest value (class) of an element in~$\optmeps$ respectively and by~$n_{\min}$ the number of elements of~$\optmeps$ with value~$V_{\lmin}$.
+\paragraph*{Definitions and Data Structures} Let~$\opt$ be the set of items used in an optimal solution and~$\optmeps$ the set containing the~$\frac m {\eps^2}$ most valuable items of~$\opt$; in both cases, break all ties by picking smaller-size items.
+Further, denote by~$V_{\lmax}$ and~$V_{\lmin}$ the highest and lowest value (class) of an element in~$\optmeps$ respectively and by~$n_{\min}$ the number of elements of~$\optmeps$ with value~$\vc{\lmin}$.
 Let~$\vals$ be the total value of the items in~$\opt\setminus\optmeps$, rounded down to a power of~$(1+\eps)$.
 The data structures used are identical to those of \Cref{sec:singleKS}.

-\paragraph{Algorithm} \begin{enumerate}[topsep=6pt,itemsep=0pt,parsep=6pt,partopsep=0pt, label = \arabic*)] \item \textbf{Compute high-value candidates \textnormal{\candmeps}:} Guess the three values~$V_{\lmax}$,~$V_{\lmin}$ and~$n_{\min}$.
-If~$V_{\lmin} \cdot m \geq \eps^3 \cdot V_{\lmax}$, then define~\candmeps to be the set that contains the~$\frac m {\eps^2}$ smallest items of each of the value classes~$V_{\lmin+1},\ldots,V_{\lmax}$, plus the~$n_{\min}$ smallest items from~$V_{\lmin}$.\\ Otherwise, we set~\candmeps to be the union of the $\frac m {\eps^2}$ smallest items of each of the value classes with values in~$[\frac{\eps^3}{m} \cdot V_{\lmax}, V_{\lmax}]$.
+\paragraph*{Algorithm} \begin{enumerate}[topsep=6pt,itemsep=0pt,parsep=6pt,partopsep=0pt, label = \arabic*)] \item \textbf{Compute high-value candidates \textnormal{\candmeps}:} Guess the three values~${\lmax}$,~${\lmin}$ and~$n_{\min}$.
+If~$\vc{\lmin} \cdot m \geq \eps^3 \cdot \vc{\lmax}$, then define~\candmeps to be the set that contains the~$\frac m {\eps^2}$ smallest items of each of the value classes~$V_{\lmin+1},\ldots,V_{\lmax}$, plus the~$n_{\min}$ smallest items from~$V_{\lmin}$.\\ Otherwise, we set~\candmeps to be the union of the $\frac m {\eps^2}$ smallest items of each of the value classes with values in~$[\frac{\eps^3}{m} \cdot \vc{\lmax}, \vc{\lmax}]$.

-\item \textbf{Create bundles of \lowval items as placeholders:} Guess the~value \vals and consider the data structure containing all the items of value at most~$V_{\lmin}$ sorted by decreasing density.
-Remove from it (temporarily) the~$n_{\min}$ smallest items of value~ $V_{\lmin}$.
-Insert them back into the data structure right before the next full update.
-From the remaining items, compute the size of fractional items necessary to reach a value of~$\vals$.
-That is, sum the sizes of the densest items until the total value exceeds~$\vals$ and, if necessary, cut the last item fractionally.
-Cut this range of items again fractionally to obtain bundles~$B_1, B_2,\dots, B_{\frac m \eps}$ of equal size~$\frac \eps m \cdot \vals$.
-The value of a bundle is determined by the fractional value of the contained items.
+\item \textbf{Create bundles of \lowval items as placeholders:} Guess the~value \vals and consider the data structure containing all the items of value at most~$\vc{\lmin}$ sorted by decreasing density.
+Remove from it (temporarily) the~$n_{\min}$ smallest items of value~$\vc{\lmin}$.
+Insert them back into the data structure right before the next iteration.
+From the remaining items, compute the amount of fractional items necessary to reach a value of~$\vals$.
+That is, sum the sizes of the densest items until their total value equals~$\vals$ and, if necessary, cut the last item fractionally.
+In the same manner, cut this range of items again fractionally to obtain bundles~$B_1, B_2,\dots, B_{\frac m \eps}$ of equal value~$\frac \eps m \cdot \vals$.

+\item \textbf{Use an EPTAS:} Consider the instance~$I$ consisting of the items in~\candmeps and the placeholder bundles~$B_1, B_2,\dots, B_{\frac m \eps}$.
+Run the EPTAS designed by Jansen~\cite{Jansen10mkp,Jansen12mkp}, parameterized by $\eps$, to obtain a packing $P$ for this instance.